Servideska/HPC/doc.zih.tu-dresden.de/docs/software/energy_measurement.md

 Please specify `--partition=haswell --exclusive` along with your job request if you wish to use HDEEM.

-Please download the offical documentation at [http://www.bull.com/download-hdeem-library-reference-guide](http://www.bull.com/download-hdeem-library-reference-guide).
+Please download the official documentation at [http://www.bull.com/download-hdeem-library-reference-guide](http://www.bull.com/download-hdeem-library-reference-guide).

 The HDEEM header and sample code are locally installed on the nodes.